NerusupalliDivya/Calculator-using-HTML-CSS-JS/README.md

 # Calculator-using-HTML-CSS-JS
-designing a calculator for basic calculator
+designing a calculator for basic calculations